DRINKING AND DRIVING IN SPAIN

+Drinking and Driving in Spain.
 The laws on Drinking and Driving in Spain are stricter than the UK, in Wales, Northern Ireland and England the drink-drive limit is 0.8 mg/ml of blood, and 0.5mg/ml of blood for Scotland.
-The Spanish drink-drive limit is 0.5mg/ml of blood.
-But if you've had your licence for less than 2 years, the legal limit is 0.1 mg/ml.
+The generic maximum alcohol limit in Spain is 0.5 grams per litre of alcohol in the blood and 0.25 milligrams per litre of alcohol breathed out.

 It’s impossible to say exactly how many drinks this equals as it is different for each person and the way alcohol affects you depends on: your weight, age, sex, and metabolism (the rate your body uses energy), the type and amount of alcohol you’re drinking, what you’ve eaten recently even what your stress levels are at the time.